thingsdb/ThingsDocs/v1/content/overview/type.md

 `'any'` | `nil` | any type is valid *(with the exception of a [future](../../data-types/future))*.
 `'#'` | *depends* | Not a real property, see [named Id](#named-id).

-Each definition can be made optional by adding a question-mark `?` to the definition and can be [prefixed](#prefix-flags) with additional flags.
+Each definition can be made optional by adding a question-mark `?` to the definition and can be prefixed with additional [wrap flags](#wrap-prefix-flags).
 If a property is made optional, then the value `nil` is allowed instead of the given type and `nil` will also be the default if the property is missing.